Rochester, Hornellsville, and Pine Creek Railroad: History

 In 1875, two new railroads were proposed to connect with the RH&PC.
-The Gaines and State Line Rail Road was incorporated in Pennsylvania on November 4, 1875 to run from West Branch Township, Potter County, Pennsylvania through Potter and Tioga counties to reach the south end of the RH&PC at the state line in Harrison Township.
+The Gaines and State Line Rail Road was incorporated in Pennsylvania on November 4, 1875 to run from West Branch Township, Pennsylvania through Potter and Tioga counties to reach the south end of the RH&PC at the state line in Harrison Township.
 The Geneva and Hornellsville Railway was formed on November 12, 1875 (articles of consolidation dated March 23) by consolidating the Geneva and Southwestern Railway and the Geneva Southwestern and Hornellsville Railway.
 It proposed to build from Geneva, New York to Hornellsville, at the north end of the RH&PC.
 On January 21, 1876, the RH&PC and the Gaines and State Line Railroad merged with the Geneva and Hornellsville Railway, creating the Geneva, Hornellsville, and Pine Creek Railway.
 It had $2,675,000 in capital stock.
 It did not complete the RH&PC line.

-The Geneva, Hornellsville and Pine Creek was in turn consolidated with the Ontario Southern Railroad on December 17, 1879 to become the Lake Ontario Southern Railway.
+The Geneva, Hornellsville and Pine Creek was in turn consolidated with the Ontario Southern Railroad on December 17, 1879, to become the Lake Ontario Southern Railway.
 The Ontario Southern carried coal traffic north from a connection with the Elmira, Jefferson and Canandaigua Railroad at Stanley, New York, on the proposed line from Geneva to Hornellsville, to the Lake Ontario port of Sodus Point.
-While the latter two railroads were later consolidated to become the Elmira and Lake Ontario Railroad, part of the Pennsylvania Railroad system, that company never exercised its rights to built the Geneva-to-West Branch line.
+While the latter two railroads were later consolidated to become the Elmira and Lake Ontario Railroad, part of the Pennsylvania Railroad system, that company never exercised its rights to build the Geneva-to-West Branch line.

 From 1878 to 1882, there were several unsuccessful attempts in Greenwood to seize and sell property to pay the town's railroad debt.
 The citizens threatened potential buyers and prevented the tax collectors from conducting public sales.
 In the process, several would-be purchasers were seriously injured.
-New York Governor Alonzo B. Cornell, at the request of the Steuben County sheriff, issued a proclamation on February 11, 1882 that an insurrection existed in the Town of Greenwood, and ordered them to stop or be subject to the full weight of the law, including being ordered to return to their homes.
+New York Governor Alonzo B. Cornell, at the request of the Steuben County sheriff, issued a proclamation on February 11, 1882, that an insurrection existed in the Town of Greenwood, and ordered them to stop or be subject to the full weight of the law, including being ordered to return to their homes.
 The proclamation authorized the sheriff to call out the militia (as the National Guard was then called).

 In 1896, Greenwood got rail service from the New York & Pennsylvania Railroad, which used some of the RH&PC grading.